djarekg/epic-games-interview/README.md

-# Welcome to Epic Games Interview Repo 🎉
+# Welcome to the Epic Games Interview Repo 🎉

 Each branch on this repo uses React 19 with a different framework or library.
 Below is a list of branches and their corresponding framework: